-Alix is being represented by Emma Brough, an associate legal executive at Burnetts Solicitors.
+Alex is being represented by Emma Brough, an associate legal executive at Burnetts Solicitors.
 Emma said, “Our first task is to obtain Mrs Barnett’s medical records and to carry out a full review - it will be interesting to see what has and has not been documented.
-We are also waiting for a date to be set for Mrs Barnett’s inquest and will be working with the Coroner to ensure that all Alix’s concerns are addressed and thoroughly investigated.”
+We are also waiting for a date to be set for Mrs Barnett’s inquest and will be working with the Coroner to ensure that all Alex’s concerns are addressed and thoroughly investigated.”

-Mrs Barnett, who had won a Pitman’s shorthand prize in her younger days, had been living in a care home in Poole for many years, but was moving to Alston to live with and be cared for by Alix.
+Mrs Barnett, who had won a Pitman’s shorthand prize in her younger days, had been living in a care home in Poole for many years, but was moving to Alston to live with and be cared for by Alex.
 Her stay in Cumberland Infirmary should have been a maximum of two days.

 Earlier this month, The Patients’ Association published a collection of firsthand accounts of hospital care of older patients from across the NHS which highlighted serious failings in standards of nursing care, poor communication with relatives and an ineffective complaints handling system.
 That report is available at: http://www.patients-association.org.uk/dbimgs/Listen to patients, Speak up for change(1).pdf